It took beating somebody up for Damtew Kifelew to become a Christian.

 At that point, Damtew felt compelled to leave his gang.
 He couldn't follow the Prince of Peace and perform violent, hateful acts.

 "When I separated from the gang," says Damtew, "they started persecuting me because they thought that I was going to expose their secrets to the government."

 His family persecuted him too, but not for leaving the gang.
 When his parents learned that he had become a Christian, they disowned him, and refused to give him money even for shoes.

 So he wore a pair of shoes with worn-away soles.
 When it rained, which was often, his feet got soaking wet.
 Other Christians began helping him, and God provided for all his needs, even for him to go to college.

-"I found Damtew as a fresh university graduate," says Bekele Shanko, Campus Crusade's director of Southern and Eastern Africa.
+"I found Damtew as a fresh university graduate," says Bekele Shanko, Cru's director of Southern and Eastern Africa.

-"I did not hesitate to challenge him to join Campus Crusade, for I saw in him a great potential to serve the world.
+"I did not hesitate to challenge him to join Cru, for I saw in him a great potential to serve the world.
 That is exactly what he has been doing since he joined in 1999."

 Since about 25 percent of the Ethiopians who accept Jesus as their Savior are completely ostracized by their families, Damtew and his wife, Tracie, now round up clothes and money to assist them.

 "Damtew is very committed, creative and bold," says Bekele.
 "I have great respect and appreciation for him."